-Second, the research that does exist tests medical marijuana’s effect on pain in extreme circumstances like in AIDS patients or those with intense neuropathic pain.
+Second, the research that does exist tests in the effects of medical marijuana for pain management under extreme circumstances like in AIDS patients or those with intense neuropathic pain.

 That said, studies published as recently as 2018 suggest that medical marijuana may offer mild to moderate relief.
 The studies recommend using medical marijuana for pain as a palliative treatment rather than a cure.

 Medical marijuana might help some people on a case-by-case basis.
 Some patients in clinical trials reported over a 30% reduction in their pain.
 That could be a life-changing improvement for those in need.

 Medical marijuana should never be used as a replacement to prescribed medication without professional advice first and also by law, it is required first to have an MMJ card in Colorado.
 Always talk to a doctor about changing a pain management plan.
 That said, medical marijuana might be able to work in tandem with opioids for pain management and let you use a lower amount.

 A curation of studies and surveys in a 2020 medical marijuana and opioids report shared findings that people with chronic pain who use marijuana often get less prescribed opioids.
 The exact relationship between the two is not well understood yet.

 Here’s what science can tell us.
 Researchers found that opioids and medical marijuana work in two entirely different systems of the body.
 Marijuana uses the endocannabinoid system while opiates attach to opioid receptors.

 Every person has an endocannabinoid system (ECS) unique to them with cannabinoid receptors all throughout their body.
 Scientists have found that the ECS helps maintain homeostasis of our body in a few areas.